T0t0R0n1n/Tabletop_RPG_Tools/README.md

 **FUTURE DIRECTIONS:** Ultimately, I would like to expand this to a point where it could function as a fully-fledged large-scale battle simulator.
 Future updates will aim to:
 1) provide an option to specify when the battle should end, whether that be after a certain number of rounds or once one group has been fully decimated.
 This would allow users to monitor a battle round by round or just jump straight to the end result.
-2) expand the number of relevant variables to include weapons, shields, & ranges.
+2) expand the number of relevant variables to include weapons, shields, & ranges and correct initative rolls to better approximate that which would occur in a real tabletop RPG situation.
 3) integrate the PersonSim and BattleSim packages so that users can conveniently and quickly simulate brand-new warriors with unique AC, HP, bonuses, and other relevant. variables.
 Variables could be constrained as much as desired.
 4) make engagement more complex, taking into account positions within space and simple strategic considerations (e.g., low health, high AC).
 5) build the option to simulate battles that include ranged physical combatants.